 According to the Mayo Clinic, food allergies are most common in toddlers and infants.
 Allergies to milk, soy, wheat, and eggs may decrease in impact over time.
 Allergies to nuts and shellfish are more likely to last a lifetime.

-If asthma, eczema, hives, or hay fever is part of your family’s background, you are more likely to have a food allergy.
+If asthma, eczema, hives, or hay fever is common among your family members, you’re more likely to have a food allergy.

 If you're already allergic to one food or already have another type of allergy, you have a greater risk of developing a food allergy.

-Although a food allergy that develops during childhood may mitigate as you grow older, there is still a chance the allergy may return later in life.
+Although a childhood food allergy may disappear as you age, there’s still a chance the allergy may return later in life.

-Milk allergies are much more common among children than adults; they are especially common among very young children.
-According to the Food Allergy & Anaphylaxis Network (FAAN), milk allergy is the most common childhood food allergy, affecting two-and-a-half percent of children under the age of three..
+Milk allergies are much more common in children than adults.
+They’re especially common in very young children.
+According to Food Allergy Research & Education (FARE), milk allergy is the most common childhood food allergy, affecting 2.5 percent of children under the age of three.

 Two types of protein in milk can cause an allergic reaction: casein and whey, with whey being the culprit in the majority of cases.

-As with milk, egg allergies are much more common among children than adults.
-According to FAAN, at least one-and-a-half percent of children have this allergy.
+As with milk, egg allergies are much more common in children than adults.
+According to the American College of Asthma, Allergy, & Immunology, at least 2 percent of children have this allergy.
 A number of proteins in both the yolks and whites of eggs can cause allergies.
 However, according to the Mayo Clinic, allergies to egg whites are more common than allergies to egg yolks.
-It is important to note that those with severe egg allergies should talk to their doctor before receiving a flu shot, as eggs are used to create the vaccine.
+It’s important to note that those with severe egg allergies should talk to their doctor before receiving a flu shot, as egg protein is used to create the vaccine.

 Peanuts are the cause of the most severe food allergy attacks.
-Therefore, it is essential to get your child checked for a peanut allergy even after the mildest of reactions to peanuts or peanut butter.
-Even if your child has only had minor reactions, there is a serious risk for severe attacks in the future.
+It’s essential to get your child checked for a peanut allergy even after the mildest of reactions to peanuts or peanut butter.
+Even if your child has only had minor reactions, there’s a serious risk for severe attacks in the future.

-Many food products that don’t contain peanuts are processed in plants with peanuts, and may have some peanut proteins in them.
-Make sure to read food labels carefully if you or your child has a peanut allergy.
+Many food products that don’t contain peanuts are processed in factories with peanuts, and may have some peanut proteins in them.
+Read food labels carefully if you or your child has a peanut allergy.

-Four classes of wheat proteins can cause allergic reactions: albumin, globulin, gliadin and gluten.
-Wheat proteins, especially gluten, are used in many types of food, including:
+Four classes of wheat proteins can cause allergic reactions: albumin, globulin, gliadin, and gluten.
+Wheat proteins, especially gluten, are present in many types of food, including:

 - soy sauce